Late-time X-ray afterglows of GRBs: Implications for particle acceleration at relativistic shocks: X-ray data analysis and results

-For the power--law model, the photon indices $\Gamma_{\rm XRT}$ ($dN/dE\propto E^{-\Gamma_{\rm XRT}}$) are left free to vary in the different temporal bins of the same GRB.
-In the case where $h\nu_{\rm max}$ moves into the XRT band, a softening of the spectral index is expected.
-The photon indices obtained by the power--law fits are shown in Fig.~\ref{fig:index} in the panels below the corresponding light curves, where the time intervals selected for the spectral analysis are highlighted in different colors.
-According to our data analysis, the photon indices at different time intervals of the same GRB are consistent with each other within the error bars at 90$\%$ confidence ranges, and we find no clear evidence of a temporal softening, expected if a spectral break were to cross the XRT energy band from the higher to the lower energies.
+We used the multiplicative model function $\mathtt{cflux}$, which returns the integrated deabsorbed fluxes $\log_{10}{\rm Flux \, (erg \, cm^{-2} \, s^{-1})}$ within a given energy band ($E_{\rm min} \, = \, 0.3$ keV and $E_{\rm max} \, = \, 10$ keV in our case) for the given spectral model.
+For the power-law model, the photon indices $\Gamma_{\rm XRT}$ ($dN/dE\propto E^{-\Gamma_{\rm XRT}}$) were left free to vary in the different temporal bins of the same GRB.
+When $h\nu_{\rm max}$ moved into the XRT band, a softening of the spectral index is expected.
+The photon indices obtained by the power-law fits are shown in Fig.~\ref{fig:index} in the panels below the corresponding light curves, where the time intervals selected for the spectral analysis are highlighted with different colors.
+According to our data analysis, the photon indices at different time intervals of the same GRB are consistent with each other within the error bars in 90$\%$ confidence ranges, and we found no clear evidence of a temporal softening, as expected when a spectral break were to cross the XRT energy band from higher to lower energies.

-In fitting this model, given the presence of an additional free parameter, we assumed (also supported by the results of the simple power--law model) that the photon index is time-independent across the spectra of the same burst (i.e. it is a free parameter common to all the time bins spectra of the same burst), while the cutoff energy is free to vary across different time bins.
-All fits are performed by exploring the free parameters with a Monte Carlo Markov Chain (MCMC), and their values are listed in Tab.~\ref{tab:mcmc}.
-The values of $N_{\rm H}$ in column 5 are adopted from the best fitting results using the power-law model.
-Only lower limits on the cut-off energy were found: their values (at 2$\sigma$ confidence level) are listed in the last column of the Table.
+For the model of a power law with an exponential cutoff, given the presence of an additional free parameter, we assumed (as supported by the results of the simple power-law model) that the photon index was independent of time for the spectra of the same burst (i.e.,\ we took it as a single free parameter common to all the time bins of the same burst), while the cutoff energy was left free to vary in different time bins.
+All fits were performed by exploring the free parameters with a Monte Carlo Markov chain (MCMC), and their values are listed in Tab.~\ref{tab:mcmc}.
+The values of $N_{\rm H}$ in Col. 5 were adopted from the best-fitting results using the power-law model.
+Only one-side lower limits on the cutoff energy were found: their values (at a confidence level of 2$\sigma$) are listed in the last column of the table.

+As a comparison, we also fit the spectra with a single power-law model assuming a time-independent spectral index.
+Tab.~\ref{tab:C-stat} lists the corresponding C-statistic values \citep{1979ApJ...228..939C} and the differences in the Bayesian information criterion $\Delta$BIC between the two models for each GRB.
+Although the cutoff model provides slightly lower C-statistic values in most cases, the corresponding $\Delta$BIC values indicate that the improvement is not statistically significant given the additional free parameters.
+We therefore found no evidence of a spectral cutoff in the data.

+To constrain the physical parameters, information on the spectral cutoff energy is required.
+Lacking the cutoff energy from XRT data, we conservatively adopted the 2$\sigma$ lower limits from the cutoff model in our following calculations.